-In Acrobat DC, you can change any information that can be set by the document creator, unless the file has been saved with security settings that prevent changes.
+In Acrobat, you can change any information that can be set by the document creator, unless the file has been saved with security settings that prevent changes.

 Shows basic information about the document.
 The title, author, subject, and keywords may have been set by the person who created the document in the source application, such as Word or InDesign, or by the person who created the PDF.
 You can search for these description items to find particular documents.
 The Keywords section can be particularly useful for narrowing searches.